 We consider the case of shot-based determination of expectation values and the parameter shift value to determine gradients.
 The analytic expectation values are computed using the noiseless backend of TensorFlow Quantum with no repetitions, while the shot-based expectation values are computed with a given number of samplings from the state.
 Having the training and execution shot-based brings our setup closer to real world execution while remaining hardware independent.

-Fig.~\ref{fig:wsw_degree6_mcshots} shows, for $3$ qubits and $2$ layers, that the analytic values can be reached with $20000$ shots per expectation value.
-If we decrease the number of shots to a value lower than $20000 = \frac{1}{5\cdot10^{-5}}$, the maximum reachable precision is lower then the one chosen for our analytic experiments.
-This is evident in the results for $2000$ shots where we get very similar results for arcitectures with high loss values, but are limited to a lower bound for the precision at $\sim 6.25 \cdot 10^{-4}$ (see values around the grey line in the upper row of Fig. \ref{fig:wsw_degree6_mcshots}).
+Figure~\ref{fig:wsw_degree6_mcshots} shows, for three qubits and two layers, that the analytic values can be reached with $20000$ shots per expectation value.
+If we decrease the number of shots to a value lower than $20000 = \frac{1}{5\cdot10^{-5}}$, then the maximum reachable precision is lower then the one chosen for our analytic experiments.
+This is evident in the results for $2000$ shots where we get very similar results for architectures with high loss values, but are limited to a lower bound for the precision at $\sim 6.25 \times 10^{-4}$ (see values around the gray line in the upper row of Fig. \ref{fig:wsw_degree6_mcshots}).
 Comparing to possible experiments, we see that the shot-based expectation value converges to the analytical one, and that using a small number of shots would limit the maximum precision and would make circuit architectures with near-optimal learning capabilities indistinguishable.
-For $6$ qubits and $1$ layers, Fig.~\ref{fig:wsw_degree6_mcshots} shows that the values are very similar which is possible because the analytic values lay above the precision bound for $2000$ shots $\sim 6.25 \cdot 10^{-4}$.
+For six qubits and one layer, Fig.~\ref{fig:wsw_degree6_mcshots} shows that the values are very similar which is possible because the analytic values lay above the precision bound for $2000$ shots $\sim 6.25 \times 10^{-4}$.